joshbegley/nyt-latest/README.md

 **Giant Confederate Monument Will Remain at Revamped Stone Mountain**\
 `Officials at the Georgia park voted to move flags and create exhibits to put the Civil War into fuller context.
-But the likeness of three Confederate leaders carved into stone will remain.`\
+But the likeness of three Confederate leaders carved into stone isn’t going anywhere.`\
 https://nytimes.com/2021/05/24/us/stone-mountain-confederate-monument.html?searchResultPosition=1

 **Anti-Zionism Isn’t Anti-Semitism?
 Someone Didn’t Get the Memo.**\